harsh-kaushal/UGV-DTU_ROS_Stack/Scripts/lanes_to_rviz/readme.md

 1. First the coordinates of all the white pixels are stored in a list called "cord" using the function whitePixelSearch.

 2. As these cordinates are in the image coordinate system i.e (0,0) on top left, we have to convert these wrt our bot which is at bottom mid in the image.
-   Which can done by shifting the origin, but thats what noobs do.
+   Which can done by shifting the origin, but thats something a noobs will do.
    I took a step forward and converted it to polar cordinates wrt bot, that is done in the cartToPolar function, if ploted it looks like
   ![](Images/polar.png)

 3. Now the only task left is to convert these polar distances to real world polar disrances.

+> which is done in the converterForRviz function

+## converterForRviz()